benquist/ECOL586/README.md

 importantly it offers a quantitative/predictive framework by which to connect attributes of anatomy, physiology, ecology, and evolution – over space and time.

-This is our Github page to share data and code for the class.